NEARMI/Bd_CMR/ReadMe.txt

 1) Current status of work
 -----

 A) Single and Multiple populations finished for now.
-Many run on Yeti, others waiting to be run
+Many run on Yeti, others waiting to be run.
+Where I am leaving this project for about 10 days:
+	-- Most individual models were run, but FL populations failed for some reason.
+Need to determine why -- Plotting still not working for a number of populations.
+Need to retrieve the Rds files from PC and work through the plotting
+	-- Single NOVI continuous models running, but didn't check if they were going to finish or fail with timeout -- Multi-population jobs running, but didn't check if they were going to finish or fail with timeout -- Overleaf methods a bit behind the current fitting strategy (population groupings) -- After all of this need to make some final decisions on what to run

 B) Some notes on fitting process (3500 samples and three chains on Yeti)
 	-- All individual populations apart from PA and MA NOVI run within 6h